kritsel/tado-openapispec-v2/README.md

-The apps use a tado API which is available at https://my.tado.com/api/v2. tado&ordm; allows third-party developers to use this API for their own projects, (see [here](https://community.tado.com/en-gb/discussion/23573/tado-x-breaking-api-changes)) but they do not provide any kind of support or documentation.
+The apps use a tado API which is available at https://my.tado.com/api/v2. tado&ordm; allows third-party developers to use this API for their own projects, (see [here](https://community.tado.com/en-gb/discussion/23573/tado-x-breaking-api-changes)) but they do not provide any kind of support or publish documentation.

 ## tado API definition